Visperi/TranslatorBot/README.md

 # TranslatorBot
 A bot for translating Discord messages utilizing DeepL software.
+Both slash commands and message commands are supported.

 Requirements:
 - Python 3.8+